madebykind/madebykind-v3/content/for/a-non-profit.md

     alt: A Blue Tit on a branch
   - img: images/work-garden-organic-laptop-3.jpg
     alt: Garden Organic website on a laptop, situated on a garden table.
-  - img: images/gary-ellis-5vf16lnz-gi-unsplash.jpg
-    alt: A river in the Scottish Higlands
-  - img: images/work-jackson-crane-biophillic-house.jpg
-    alt: Rendered image of a biophilic house
-  - img: images/work-rewilding-britain-carousel-2.jpg
-    alt: A beaver on a river bank
-  - img: images/work-rewilding-britain-carousel-4.jpg
-    alt: Landscape image of a large tree on farmland
-  - img: images/work-eti-offshore-wind.jpg
-    alt: Sunset photograph of the sea with a wind farm in the distance
-  - img: images/work-garden-organic-laptop-jess-seth.jpg
-    alt: Over the shoulder view of a man and a woman looking at the Garden Organic website on a laptop
 logo_wrapperclass: "w-12 lg:w-20 xl:w-24"
 logo:
   - name: Rewilding Britain
     icon: rwb-logo
 related_projects:
   - slug: work/unesco
-    indent_images: true
   - slug: work/rewilding-britain
-    indent_text: true
   - slug: work/the-rivers-trust
-    indent_images: true
-    indent_text: true
-  - slug: projects/odi
 testimonials:
   - testimonials/rwb-short
   - testimonials/odi